lorddev/blog/_posts/2024-12-24-ava-at-driving-age.md

 If you want to add a picture, you can't just copy and paste like in a blog app with a UI.
 You have to open up an image editor and resize it from its 24 megapixels, export it to a web-appropriate format, save it in the right place, and type in the new url appropriately.

 You also have to run Ruby so you can verify stuff on localhost before you push it to `main`.
-And there's no email notifications.
+This is all fun stuff for me because I'm a software developer.
+But there's no email notifications.
+You have to go old-school and subscribe to [my RSS feed](/feed.xml).

 I've [said](/2024/10/11/moving-to-medium/) that I'd be posting on Medium because the Wordpress organization is now unstable.
 But Medium isn't---or isn't any longer---a blogging platform.
 It's for long-form content that is considered "high quality".
 So I will probably post book reviews and high-minded thoughts on deconstruction there, but it's not appropriate for journaling updates on my life.